elizabethude/portfolio/virtualinternships/commonwealthbank.md

 - Acquired practical experience in penetration testing, assessing the security of web applications, identifying vulnerabilities, and providing recommendations for remediation to bolster cybersecurity defenses.

+I completed several key cybersecurity tasks that enhanced my skills in data analysis, incident response, security awareness, and penetration testing:

+*  Fraud Detection Dashboard (Commonwealth Bank): I used Splunk to create a dashboard that visualized fraud patterns based on age, gender, category, and merchants, improving fraud detection and reporting.

+*  Phishing Incident Response: I analyzed a phishing attack, isolated affected systems, reset credentials, and recommended post-incident measures such as system reviews and employee training to prevent future attacks.

+*  Password Security Awareness Infographic: I designed a clear, visually appealing infographic using ACSC guidelines, emphasizing strong password creation and management tips for employees.

+*  Penetration Testing (HackThisSite): I completed 11 web challenges, identified vulnerabilities, and compiled a report with findings and recommendations to secure web applications.

+These tasks strengthened my ability to detect fraud, respond to security incidents, raise awareness, and identify vulnerabilities in web systems.